 - Report administration activity.

 From Studio, you can view configuration log content, filtered by date ranges or by full text search.
 You can also generate a CSV report using PowerShell.
-You cannot edit or delete log content.
+From Studio, you cannot edit or delete log content.
 You can use the Remote PowerShell SDK to schedule periodic data deletion from the log.

 Configuration logs are localized when they are created.
 For example, a log created in English is read in English, regardless of the locale of the reader.